 6. Don’t go over your overdraft limit.
 Banks charge a straight one off fee for going over, however small the amount you’ve gone over by.
 Keep a cushion of money in your account to stop this happening.

 7. Look at your statements.
 You need to know what is going out of your account, and when, to keep a better handle of your finances.

-Full breakdown of the survey results: //
+Full breakdown of the survey results came from http://